Huguitis/aoi.js-documentation/src/functions/Misc/nodeVersion.md

 ## Examples

-This will return the current nodejs version your bot is running on:
+This will return the current node.js version your bot is running on:

 ```javascript
 bot.command({